-The Soccer Entertainment Complex PUD (the "PUD") allows for a mixture of uses including a state-of-the-art soccer stadium complex with up to 30,000 seats (the "Soccer Stadium"); commercial, retail and office space; multi-family residential; parking structures; and open space.
 The Property is currently vacant, serving only as temporary off-site parking for events at the nearby TIAA Bank Field, VyStar Veterans Memorial Arena and 121 Financial Ballpark.
-The Project is intended to promote the City's sports and entertainment presence, provide a destination for residents and visitors, fulfil the demand for upscale retail and office space, and catalyze downtown redevelopment.
+The Project is intended to promote the City's sports and entertainment presence, provide a destination for residents and visitors, fulfil the demand for upscale retail and office space, and catalyze Downtown redevelopment.
+The mixed-use PUD draws from vision studies, neighborhood action plans, and surrounding conditions to serve as a gateway to the Eastside and activate the A. Philip Randolph corridor while ensuring compatibility with the Downtown overlay, Jacksonville Sports and Entertainment District (Ordinance 2001-1118), and Eastside neighborhood character.

-The mixed-use PUD draws from vision studies, neighborhood action plans, and surrounding conditions to activate the A. Philip Randolph corridor while ensuring compatibility with the Downtown overlay, Jacksonville Sports and Entertainment District (Ordinance 2001-1118), and Eastside neighborhood character.
 The surrounding land use and zoning designations are as follows: